 There are many types of artificial grass, and it can be difficult to navigate through them all.
 The good news is most artificial grass is multi-use, but some are better in certain uses than others.
 Depending on what your plan is for artificial grass, you can be looking at a wide range of options.
 For reference, let’s take a quick look at our best-selling artificial turf:

-There are plenty of reasons to choose landscape artificial grass.
+There are plenty of reasons to choose landscape turf.